Quantum Circuit Optimization by Graph Coloring

-There exist works on quantum circuit optimization utilizing coloring in graph theory, by looking \emph{qubits as vertices}.
+There exist works on quantum circuit optimization utilizing coloring in graph theory, by looking qubits as vertices.
 For example, edge coloring of a graph has been used to optimize the depth of Clifford circuits\;\cite{MZ22}, or binary field inversion\;\cite{mulGNB}.
 Such an approach is natural in the sense that once wires (qubits) are viewed as vertices and gates are considered as edges interconnecting the wires, the result of edge coloring tells which gates are parallelizable because two edges being connected to the same vertex implies they share the same qubit as the reference.
 Moreover, in cases where gates operating on more than two qubits are used, the approach can be generalized by considering hypergraphs where an edge can connect more than two vertices.
 For example in\;\cite{HOH21}, the lower bound on the depth of the single optimization layer is given in terms of the chromatic index of the hypergraph\;\cite{bookBergeHypergraph}.